OpenBuddy/OpenBuddy/models.md

 - This model excels in logical reasoning, understanding, and coding capabilities.

-### GGUF Format
+### GGUF/GPT-Q/AWQ quantized models

-GGUF is a streamlined model format utilized by [llama.cpp](https://github.com/ggerganov/llama.cpp), a C++ inference engine tailored for personal-level CPU/GPU implementation.
+GGUF is a model format utilized by [llama.cpp](https://github.com/ggerganov/llama.cpp), a C++ inference engine tailored for personal-level CPU/GPU implementation.

-TheBloke offers GGUF quantized versions of the OpenBuddy models, available here: [link](https://huggingface.co/TheBloke?search_models=openbuddy)
+TheBloke offers GGUF/GPT-Q/AWQ quantized versions of the OpenBuddy models, available here: [link](https://huggingface.co/TheBloke?search_models=openbuddy)

+Please note, the quality of the GPT-Q and AWQ quantized models depends on the text data used during quantization.
+We recommend quantizing the models with your own data when quality is critical in your application.

 ### More Models